-- In Ace Attorney, the statute of limitations running out on DL-6 is what kicks off the events surrounding case 1-4.
+- The statute of limitations running out on DL-6 is what kicks off the events surrounding case 1-4.
 The trial ends up taking place on the last day before the statute of limitations runs out, and Phoenix has to take down an Amoral Attorney that has never lost.

 - Similarly, worries that SL-9 will never be solved before the statute runs out prompts Marshall to approach Goodman, the head detective, for help.
 Goodman initially refuses.
 When the time comes to transfer the evidence, though, he asks to reopen the case and give the evidence to Marshall, but Gant murders him and orders Lana to take the fall.